We have all heard the saying,"You should never assume, because when you assume, you make an ass of 'u'and 'me'."

 Similarly the salesperson could confirm the COO's statement by suggesting that this would mean a big increase in services spend, to which the COO could provide clarification.

-A salesperson should always be prepared when heading into client meetings, and a list of desired information, desired contacts and a meeting agenda will help to get the right outcome.
+A salesperson should always be prepared when heading into client meetings.
+Having a list of desired information and desired contacts; together with a meeting agenda will help to get the right outcome.